uhop/dcl-site/source/docs/dcl_js/advise/index.md

 footer: true
 ---

-This is a decorator, which is used to weave AOP advices.
+This is a decorator, which is used to weave AOP advices while building new "classes".

 ## Description

-`dcl.advise()` is a decorator function, which takes an object with properties `before`, `around`, and/or `after` and combines an existing method with supplied examples.
+`dcl.advise()` is a decorator function, which takes an object with properties `before`, `around`, and/or `after` and combines an existing method with supplied advices.

 {% codeblock dcl.advise() lang:js %}
 var A = dcl(null, {